digitalwave/libmsclogparser/README.md

 Now you type `make` and `sudo make install`.
 This will build the library, and the modules for interpreters.
 Also will install the compiled modules to the destination directories.

 ## Naming convention
-To avoid the name collosion of modules in the `bindings/` directory, the compiled modules will have different names: `mscpylogparser.so` for Python, `msclualogparser.so` for Lua, `mscrubylogparser.so` for Ruby, and `mscphplogparser.so` for PHP.
+To avoid the name collison of modules in the `bindings/` directory, the compiled modules will have different names: `mscpylogparser.so` for Python, `msclualogparser.so` for Lua, `mscrubylogparser.so` for Ruby, and `mscphplogparser.so` for PHP.

 ## Using of module